Boiann/budget-calculator/README.md

   * If additional info is needed there is 'About' clickable element where the user would expect it (top right corner), it opens an overlay modal with additional info
   * Modal overlays are implemented to warn the user if anything is wrong/needs to have input before the calculation can take place
   * There is a dropdown menu for currency selection, when it is selected the results will show the currency too
-  * The name input is required becuse it changes the heading of the site to include the user's name
+  * The name input is required because it changes the heading of the site to include the user's name
   * The income/expense inputs for name are not mandatory but the values (numbers) are, this is to facilitate quicker calculation if the user needs it
   * There are add/remove buttons for income and expenses, the user can add as many as needed, but cannot remove the first input fields
   * The results of the budget calculation are shown including total income/expenses including the currency selected